 Denis Leary's portrayal as Captain Stacy in the film is based on the version from the "Ultimate Spider-Man" comics where Captain Stacy was portrayed as a younger character, when compared to the version from the mainstream Spider-Man comics and Spider-Man 3 (2007) (as portrayed by James Cromwell) who was a much older character.

 During filming, the sleeve that Rhys Ifans wore so his right arm could be removed in post-production was called "Kermit" by the crew because it had the same green color as Kermit the Frog of The Muppets comedy troupe.
 The sleeve can be seen in the deleted scenes and behind-the-scenes features.

 In Peter's bedroom a photo of actor/comedian Donald Glover, is visible.
 In 2010, when the movie was first announced and initial casting for the role of Spider-Man was underway, Glover used Twitter to somewhat jokingly campaign for an audition.

-Originally there was suppose to be two other villains with The Lizard in the film Proto-Goblin, and Big Wheel (both old comic book villains).
-But they were both cut (Big Wheel was just an idea before being cut) because the movie would have been too long, there would have been too many origins, and there would have been too many fight scenes.
+Originally there was suppose to be two other villains with The Lizard in the film: Proto-Goblin, and Big Wheel (both old comic book villains).
+However, they were both cut from the story (Big Wheel was just an idea before being cut) because the movie would have been too long, there would have been too many origins, and there would have been too many fight scenes.
 Irrfan Khan plays Dr. Rajit Ratha, the character who would have been the Proto-Goblin.

 During the library battle, one of the books knocked off the shelf is Left Behind: Part Eight: The Mark by Tim LaHaye and Jerry B. Jenkins, a story about a superpowered megalomaniac who seeks to remake the world in his own image much as the Lizard does.